Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 In this hands-on lab, you will learn how to:

-1. Use the Windows Azure Portal to create a Sharepoint Image
+1. Use the Windows Azure Portal to create a Sharepoint Image.
 1. Connect two virtual machines to the same cloud service for network connectivity.
 1. Create and Configure SharePoint Server Farm.